jospete/obsidize-rx-map/README.md

 2. put it in an ```RxMap``` or ```RxEntityMap``` instance
 3. watch for changes on the exposed "changes" observable and render changes to the UI (or react to them in some other service(s))

-What we lose in action publishing and redux "state history" features, we gain in immense reduction of boilerplate and a much easier syntax to pick up on.
+Although this format loses some of the rigidity and guarantees that ngrx offers, it grants a much easier syntax and general usage

 ## Installation